ajax2k9/Shape-Maker/README.md

 - second left-click sets the radius
 - right-click cancels circle drawing

+## Drawing polygons
+- first left-click sets the first point
+- subsequent left clicks set the next points
+- finish drawing the loop by left clicking the first point
+- right-click cancels polygon drawing

+## Drawing rectangles
+- first left-click sets the first corner
+- second left click sets second corner
+- "radius" sets the radius on the corners
+- right-click cancels rectangle drawing

+## Save,load and clear
+-saving saves the current shapes to a local file - can be loaded in later sessions of Shape Maker -clearing deletes the current shapes
+-load pulls the local file saved to your pc

+## Repeat
+-sets the radial symmetry of the drawing

 ## Moving the canvas
 - WSAD keys pan the view around, useful for larger drawings